-Visitors are not permitted to attend classes or contact students on campus without permission from the Dean of Student Affairs or Satellite Campus Coordinators.
+Visitors are not permitted to attend classes or contact students on campus without permission from the Dean of Student Services or satellite campus coordinators.

-Vance-Granville Community College maintains an "open door" admissions policy for all applicants who are high school graduates or who are eighteen years or older.
-Placement of students in the various programs of instruction is selective, with special emphasis on career guidance and individual admissions counseling.
+Vance-Granville Community College maintains an "open door" admissions policy for all applicants who are high school graduates or who are 18 years old or older.
+Placement of students in the various programs of instruction is selective with special emphasis on career guidance and individual admissions counseling.
 The College serves all individuals who can profit from instruction regardless of race, creed, sex, age, religion, national origin, physical or mental disability or other non-relevant factors.

 Admission to a specific course of study is based upon guidelines developed to help the student determine his/her chances of success in that career field.
 Before the student is admitted to any curriculum, a counseling interview and/or academic advising session is arranged, and a series of placement assessment examinations are scheduled.
-When scores on examinations or other evidence indicate a lack of readiness to pursue a specific curriculum, the student will be assigned to developmental courses or may be encouraged to reevaluate occupational and/or educational goals.
+When scores on tests or other evidence indicate a lack of readiness to pursue a specific curriculum, the student will be assigned to the developmental courses or may be encouraged to reevaluate occupational and/or educational goals.

 Students entering degree programs are required to be high school graduates or the equivalent.
-Students entering programs which offer the vocational diploma or certificate should be high school graduates, but exceptions may be made for adults who have been out of school for some time, and who can profit from the instruction.
+Students entering programs that offer the vocational diploma or certificate should be high school graduates, but exceptions may be made for adults who have been out of school for some time, who can profit from instruction.

-General Admission Procedures:
+General Admissions Procedures

 - 1. Submit a completed admissions application. - 2.
 Submit a transcript of all previous education beyond the eighth grade. - 3.
-Participate in placement assessment examinations as required by program of study. - 4.
+Participate in placement assessment examinations as required by a program of study. - 4.
 Participate in academic advising.